 - Ensure that you have installed the latest VirtualBox guest additions inside the Ubuntu Linux VM.

-- Better to install VirtualBox extension pack on the host computer.
-Read more about how to install extension pack on Windows 10, 8.1 and 7.
+- It is better to install VirtualBox extension pack on the host computer.
+Read more about how to install extension pack on Windows 10, 8.1 and 11.

 - Open the terminal in Ubuntu and issue the following command.